rubendhz/houdini-gsplat-renderer/README.md

 In November 2023, while sitting in the dentist's chair trying to escape to my happy place, it struck me: despite the surge in Gaussian Splatting rasterisers, none had made their way into Houdini's viewport (at least, none that I knew of).
 At that moment, it seemed criminal, though maybe that was just the anesthesia wearing off and my irritability setting in.

 Jokes aside, on my way home, I decided to give it a go.
 I had never used Houdini's HDK so I saw this as the greatest excuse I could come up with to finally play with it.
 I was curious about whether it was possible to implement a viewport rasteriser decently without having to go deeper than what the HDK allows.
-However, I was convinced that, if possible, Houdini was going to be a great fit.
-Fast-forward a few weeks, and my conviction had grown to a point where I don't imagine Houdini in the future without the ability to render this type of data natively.
+However, I was convinced that, if possible, Houdini was going to be a great fit as it excels at procedural manipulation of point attributes at scale which happens to be very convenient for this technique in order to achieve creative control.
+The only thing missing was a way to visualise those procedural modifications live to tighten the creative loop, which is exactly what I set out to do.
+Fast-forward a few weeks, and my conviction had grown to the point where I couldn’t imagine Houdini’s future without the ability to render this type of data natively.

 While there's still a lot to refine, I figured now is a good time to share it with the community.
 I hope you find it interesting!
 Don't hesitate to reach out, I'm always happy to chat about cool CG stuff.